elegantchaos/JSBlock/README.md

 Fairly obviously, the JavaScript context that your function was defined in still has to exist at the point that the block is called.

-Memory management may be a little sketchy at this point.
+Memory management may be a little sketchy.
 I know that JavaScriptCore itself originally had an implementation of something like this, but [it was removed](https://bugs.webkit.org/show_bug.cgi?id=107836) due to problems with the memory management.
 I suspect that was because they were trying to solve every case in a way which we're not doing here, but it's still a cause for caution.

-The proof of concept handles accepting and returning simple types - int, double, bool - and objects, including strings.
-It doesn't yet deal with complex arguments such as structures.
-In think in theory that support for them should be possible.
+The proof of concept handles accepting and returning some basic types: int, double, bool, string, CGRect, CGPoint, CGSize, NSRange and arbitrary objects.

+It doesn't yet deal with the general case of structures.
+In theory that support for them should be possible, but it requires a bit more hackery, particularly when they are returned from the block.

-I might try to add some of them, but it involves a bit of work and I did this mostly to show that it can be done.
-I'm not really looking for work right now but if you're desperate enough to get this working that you want to pay me to do it, I might be persuadable, so by all means get in touch.
+I might try to add some of them, but it involves quite a bit of effort, I've got quite a few other distractions. and I did this mostly to show that it can be done!

+I'm not really looking for paid work right now but if you're desperate enough to get this working that you want to pay me to do it, I might be persuadable, so by all means get in touch.